Windigofirefly/dnceng/README.md

-This repository has utilities and services used by the .NET engineering services team.
+This repository has utilities and services used by the .NET engineering services crew.